ecodistrict/DesignModule/WebClient/doc/components/timeSlider/timeSlider.md

 ### Client message <a name="clientMessage"></a>
 *Controller* is responsible for sending messages to server whenever *time slider* state changes.
-The message is a json with two properies
+The message is a json with two properties

 | Property | Type | Description |
 |---|---|---|
 | type | string | This property represent a message source.
 For time slider the value is **always** `'timeslider'`. |